KhouloudTlidi20/Small-projects-to-get-to-know-Node-Red/README.md

 # Node-Red-Introduction
+## Overview:
-A simple introduction to a Low-code programming tool for event-driven applications
+A simple introduction to a Low-code programming tool for event-driven applications.
+Node-Red is ...
+## Application:
+To apply what what we discussed above, we have